-13. Earnout liability
+13. Earnout Liability

-As additional consideration for the Merger, within ten (10) Business Days after the occurrence of a Triggering Event, Artius shall issue or cause to be issued to each Pre-Closing Origin Holder the number of shares of Artius Class A Common Stock equal to the product of (i) the number of shares of Company Common Stock, Company Series A Preferred Stock, Company Series B Preferred Stock, Company Series C Preferred Stock, and the net number of shares of Company Capital Stock that would be issuable in respect of Vested Company Options in the event such options were exercised (on a net exercise basis with respect to only the applicable exercise price, immediately prior to the Closing and settled in the applicable number of shares of Company Common Stock, rounded down to the nearest whole share) held by such Pre-Closing Origin Holder as of immediately prior to the Effective Time; and (ii) the Earnout Exchange Ratio (such issued shares of Artius Class A Common Stock, collectively, the "Earnout Shares").
+As additional consideration for the Merger, within ten (10) Business Days after the occurrence of a Triggering Event, the Company shall issue or cause to be issued to each Legacy Origin and Artius stockholder the number of shares of the Company Class A Common Stock equal to the product of (i) the number of shares of Company Common Stock, Company Series A Preferred Stock, Company Series B Preferred Stock, Company Series C Preferred Stock, and the net number of shares of Company Capital Stock that would be issuable in respect of Vested Company Options in the event such options were exercised (on a net exercise basis with respect to only the applicable exercise price, immediately prior to the Closing and settled in the applicable number of shares of Company Common Stock, rounded down to the nearest whole share) held by such Legacy Origin stockholder as of immediately prior to the Effective Time; and (ii) the Earnout Exchange Ratio (such issued shares of Artius Class A Common Stock, collectively, the "Earnout Shares").
 Notwithstanding anything to the contrary herein, in no event shall Artius be required to issue more than 25,000,000 Earnout Shares in the aggregate.
 A Triggering Event is defined as the following:

-- (a) a \$15.00 Stock Price Level is reached during the three (3) year period following the Closing Date; - (b) a \$20.00 Stock Price Level is reached during the four (4) year period following the Closing Date; or - (c) a \$25.00 Stock Price Level is reached during the five (5) year period following the Closing Date.
+- (a) the volume weighted average price of Common Stock ("VWAP") equaling on exceeding \$15.00 for ten (10) consecutive trading days during the three (3) year period following the Closing Date; - (b) the VWAP equaling or exceeding \$20.00 for ten (10) consecutive trading days during the four (4) year period following the Closing Date; or - (c) the VWAP equaling or exceeding \$25.00 for ten (10) consecutive trading days during the five (5) year period following the Closing Date.

 A Sponsor Letter Agreement was delivered in connection with the Merger such that 4,500,000 million of the shares held by Sponsor ("Sponsor Vesting Shares") shall be subject forfeiture based on the same vesting requirements as the Earnout Shares.
 These shares shall not be transferred prior to the date in which they vest.
-Dividends and other distributions with respect to Sponsor Vesting Shares shall be set aside by Artius and shall be paid to the Sponsor upon the vesting of such Sponsor Vesting Shares.
+Dividends and other distributions with respect to Sponsor Vesting Shares shall be set aside by the Company and shall be paid to the Sponsor upon the vesting of such Sponsor Vesting Shares.